Greetings, If you are looking for the most current hours for any dining or retail outlets in Cook County MN – you’ve found it!

 - Open for day use: Gooseberry Falls State Park (with facilities restrictions), Tettegouche State Park, Temperance River State Park, Cascade River State Park, Judge CR Magney State Park.
 No overnight camping or parking allowed in any Minnesota State Parks.

-- Isle Royale National Park Closed until June 14, 2020.
+- Isle Royale National Park Marina open, must have own boat to access the island or arrive via Isle Royale Sea Plane.
 Ferry service will remain closed all season.

 - Split Rock State Park & Historic Lighthouse, park grounds remain open, however, the historic lighthouse is closed.